jamesmontemagno/MediaPlugin/README.md

                      android:resource="@xml/file_paths"></meta-data>
 </provider>
 ```

-**YOUR_APP_PACKAGE_NAME** must be set to your app package name!
-Ensure that your package name is set to something such as "com.company.app".
-It must have at least 2 parts to it.

 2.)
 Add a new folder called `xml` into your Resources folder and add a new XML file called `file_paths.xml`